6 Beautiful Maltese Locations Behind The Most Pivotal Game Of Thrones Scenes

 In other scenes, the beautiful gate at Fort Ricasoli was also used for the entrance to the Red Keep.

-5. San Anton Palace, Balzan: Sansa sees her father's head on a spike
+5. San Anton Palace, Balzan: Joffrey takes Sansa to a shocking stroll

 Further down the entrance, there’s a covered corridor which was used for the scene where Arya Stark chased cats, before ending up in the Red Keep’s underground chambers among a couple of dragon skulls.